Speaking to an Insurance Adjuster: Risks and Tips to Help You Navigate Your Case

 • Get pertinent information about the person you are speaking to.
 Before discussing anything at all, write down the details about who you are speaking to.
 Take note of the name of the person you are speaking with, who they are affiliated with, and what their contact information is.

 • Tell the insurance adjuster that you have a lawyer.
-If contacted, you should direct the insurance adjuster to call your attorney.
+If contacted, you should direct the insurance adjuster to call your personal injury attorney.
 You can also offer to take the adjuster’s contact information to pass it on to your attorney.

 • Don’t talk to the insurance adjuster directly.
 This isn’t always possible, but if another party can take the call and tell the adjuster to speak with your lawyer, this minimizes the risk of miscommunication between yourself and the adjuster.